-While a landlord is responsible for maintaining the rental property, there is a certain amount of deterioration that is expected to occur as the property ages, known as wear and tear.
+Landlords are responsible for maintaining rental properties, but there is a certain amount of deterioration that is expected to occur as property ages.
+This is known as wear and tear.
 Neither the landlord nor the tenant is responsible for this normal deterioration.
-Damage done to the property is a different story, and the person responsible for causing the damage will also be financially responsible for fixing it.
+Damage done to the property is a different story, however, and the person responsible for causing the damage also is financially responsible for fixing it.

 Normal wear and tear is the expected decline in the condition of a property due to normal everyday use.
 It is deterioration that occurs in the course of living in a property.
 It is not caused by abuse or neglect.